AaltoSciComp/hpc-examples/R/README.md

 This example runs a Caret training model in serial and parallel with 4 cpus.

-Code is based on this Caret Example: https://github.com/tobigithub/caret-machine-learning/wiki/caret-ml-parallel
+Code is based on a Caret example by Tobias Kind: https://github.com/tobigithub/caret-machine-learning/wiki/caret-ml-parallel

 Raw code is available in: https://github.com/tobigithub/caret-machine-learning/blob/master/caret-parallel/caret-parallel-train.R